saguilarDevel/schc-sigfox/fragmentation_examples/compound_ack.md

         On top are noted the window of each window number and bitmap group.
         Losses are found in windows 0 and 1.
 ```

-Following figures are examples of the Compound ACK message format.

 ```text